Suicide methods: Rail

-Reduction

-Railway-related suicides are rarely impulsive, and this view has led to research on behaviour analysis using CCTV at known hotspots.
-Some behaviour patterns are implicated such as station-hopping, platform switching, standing away from others, letting a number of trains go by, and standing close to where trains enter.
-Surveillance cameras are viewable by railway staff.
-Media reporting has been linked to increased rail suicide attempts.

-Public access to rail tracks may be restricted by the erection of fences.
-Fencing on both sides of the rail lines are carried out.
-Other preventive measures are landscaping to create tree and bush hedging as a natural fencing, and the installation of prohibitive signage.
-Fencing and landscaping have shown significant reductions in suicide attempts, and signage a lesser reduction.
-Sometimes vegetation along the tracks can obscure the view of the train driver and the removal of this is also advocated.

-The installation of platform screen doors in many stations and countries has significantly decreased the numbers of suicides, notably in Hong Kong.
-In Japan the use of calming blue lights on station platforms is estimated to have resulted in an 84 per cent reduction in suicide attempts.

-On the London Underground the presence of a platform drainage pit has been shown to halve the number of deaths from suicide attempts.

 Air

 Toward the end of the 20th century, one or two pilots in the US died by suicide by aircraft each year.
 The pilot was usually flying alone at the time, and was using alcohol or drugs about half the time.
 In the rare case of a pilot engaging in murder–suicide, the number of innocent people is sometimes very high.
 On 24 March 2015, a Germanwings co-pilot deliberately crashed Germanwings Flight 9525 into the French Alps to kill himself, killing 150 people with him.
 Suicide by pilot has also been proposed as a potential cause for the disappearance and following destruction of Malaysian Airlines Flight 370 in 2014, with supporting evidence being found in a flight simulator application used by the flight's pilot.

 Disease

 There have been documented cases of gay men deliberately trying to contract a disease such as HIV/AIDS as a means of suicide.